aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 1. Log in to [Aiven Console](https://console.aiven.io/) and choose your project.
 2. From the **Services** page, you can either
-    [create a new Aiven for Apache Flink](/docs/platform/howto/create_new_service) service or select an existing service.
+    [create an Aiven for Apache Flink](/docs/platform/howto/create_new_service) service or select an existing service.
 3. Next, configure Google BigQuery service integration endpoint:
-    -   Navigate to the **Projects** screen where all the services are listed.
+    -   Go to the **Projects** screen where all the services are listed.
     -   From the left sidebar, select **Integration endpoints**.
     -   Select **Google Cloud BigQuery** from the list, and then select